Button#

 void (*)(void)

-A function that is called when the specified button is pressed.
+A function that runs when the button is pressed.

 This function does not return a value.